laravel/docs/homestead.md

 	serve domain.app /home/vagrant/Code/path/to/public/directory

 > **Note:** After running the `serve` command, do not forget to add the new site to the `hosts` file on your main machine!

+### Bash Aliases

+To add Bash aliases to your Homestead box, simply add to the `aliases` file in the root of the Homestead directory.

 <a name="ports"></a>
 ## Ports